Violator (album): Recording

-Composition
+Music

-Musically, Violator has been described as synth-pop, alternative rock, dance, and gothic rock.
+Musically, Violator has been described as "bigger, bolder and more anthemic" than any of Depeche Mode's previous material.
+Matt Mitchell of Paste Magazine opined that "the songs are so indebted to pop architecture that you can sometimes forget how sad and spellbinding they are down to the core."
+The styles have been categorized as synth-pop, electropop, alternative rock, dance, and gothic rock.
 Gore called the track "World in My Eyes" a very positive song: "It's saying that love and sex and pleasure are positive things."
 The song "Blue Dress", which Gore called "pervy", is simply about "watching a girl dress and realising that this is 'what makes the world turn.'"
 With "Halo", Gore said, "I'm saying 'let's give in to this' but there's also a real feeling of wrongfulness [...]
 I suppose my songs do seem to advocate immorality but if you listen there's always a sense of guilt."
 The closing track, "Clean", was inspired by Pink Floyd's song "One of These Days", from their 1971 album Meddle.
 Said Wilder, "they [Pink Floyd] were doing something very different to anyone else at that time – you can hear electronics in there, and the influence of classical music.
 It's got a very repetitive, synthesised sound, and the bass riffs with the echo have a very hypnotic groove that underpins it.
 We basically nicked that idea [for 'Clean']".